ADTEK BUILDING CONSULTANTS

 BUILDING CODE QUALIFICATIONS.

-To stay ahead of the impending changes to the Building Regulatory System as it was supposed to come into effect on July 1st 2005, ADTEK BUILDING CONSULTANTS are very proud to advise that they invested a lot of valuable time and effort into Ministry approved courses with both the AATO and the OBOA (click on the icons above) as well as the Ministry examinations to ensure their readiness.
+To stay ahead of the impending changes to the Building Regulatory System as it was supposed to come into effect on July 1st 2005, ADTEK BUILDING CONSULTANTS are very proud to advise that they invested a lot of valuable time and effort into Ministry approved courses with both the AATO and the OBOA as well as the Ministry examinations to ensure their readiness.
 We are pleased to announce that we are Building Code Qualified (BCQ) as certified by the Ontario Building Officials Association and have been approved and formally registered by the Ministry of Municipal Affairs and Housing as a Registered Design Firm (BCIN # 27003) in readiness for the implemenation date of January 1st 2006.
-(Click on the new 2006 OBC icon above to review the registartion)

 We trust that this information will give every potential Client the full confidence to make a simple decision to use the services of ADTEK BUILDING CONSULTANTS.
 Thank You for your time.